-Local government units shall use the national digitalization platform, aligning digitalization programs of national government agencies (e.g., digitalization of business processes), and adopt digital governance.
+LGUs shall use the national digitalization aligning with digitalization platform, programs of national government agencies (e.g., digitalization of business processes), and adopt digital governance.
 This shall provide better information and service delivery, including early warnings; improve transparency in local government processes, such as housing-related licenses and permits; and facilitate participation and communication (See Chapters 11 and 13).
 LGUs shall likewise strengthen the digital skills of their respective constituents.